AndrewDongminYoo/docs-trunk-io-ko/check/configuration/hold-the-line.md

----
-description: How Trunk Check suppresses pre-existing issues so only new issues are flagged
----

 # Hold the Line

+How Trunk Check suppresses pre-existing issues so only new issues are flagged.

 ## What is Hold the Line?